 If you need to provide identity documents, they must be originals.
 DVA will not accept photocopies or laminated certificates.

 DVA prefers the following documents as confirmation of your identity:

 - full valid current passport in your current name

 - UK or Republic of Ireland birth certificate

-You should not send your passport if you are likely to need it for travel purposes in the near future.
-DVA cannot guarantee return for a specific date or event.
+You should not send your passport if you are likely to need it for travel purposes soon.
+DVA cannot guarantee its return for a specific date or event.

 - certificate of registry of birth (provided your name is present on the certificate)

 - ID card issued by a member state of the EEA (ID cards issued by the UK Passport Agency are not accepted by DVA as confirmation of your identity)

 - travel documents issued by the Home Office